coopyey/ttrpg-campaign-site/content/Seal of Infinity/Session Notes/Session 021.md

 ---
 **Session Date:** 1/8/2024

-Recap: the secret spy lady goes by [[Ephiny]] Lunt and Agent Bryce.
+Recap: the secret spy lady goes by [[The Agent]] Lunt and Agent Bryce.

 Things to do: